pamdesilva/quote-machine-react/README.md

-# Famous Movie Quotes Generator
+# Movie Quotes Generator

-Generates lines from famous movies and lets users tweet their favourite line using the [Andrux API](https://market.mashape.com/andruxnet/random-famous-quotes).
+Generates lines from famous movies and inserts it into pre-composed tweets.
+Quotes are pulled from the [Andrux API](https://market.mashape.com/andruxnet/random-famous-quotes).

 ### To use

 [Sign up for an API key](https://market.mashape.com/andruxnet/random-famous-quotes) and insert the key in the env.example file.
-Rename file to `.env`.
+Rename file to just `.env`.
 Then start the server:

 ```